-The following five California English-language arts content academic standards from the Writing Strategies strand are assessed on the CAHSEE by 12 test questions and are represented in this booklet by 22 released test questions.
+The following five California English-language arts content academic standards from the Writing Strategies strand are assessed on the CAHSEE by 12 test questions and are represented in this booklet by 30 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.

-WRITING (GRADES NINE AND TEN) Standard Set 1.0 Writing Strategies: Students write clear, coherent, and focused essays.
-The writing exhibits students' awareness of audience and purpose.
-Essays contain formal introductions, supporting evidence, and conclusions.
-Students progress through the stages of the writing process as needed.
-10WS1.1 Establish a controlling impression or coherent thesis that conveys a clear and distinctive perspective on the subject and maintain a consistent tone and focus throughout the piece of writing.
+WRITING (GRADES NINE AND TEN) Standard Set 1.0 Writing Strategies: 10WS1.1 Establish a controlling impression or coherent thesis that conveys a clear and distinctive perspective on the subject and maintain a consistent tone and focus throughout the piece of writing.
 10WS1.2 Use precise language, action verbs, sensory details, appropriate modifiers, and the active rather than the passive voice.
 10WS1.4 Develop the main ideas within the body of the composition through supporting evidence (e.g., scenarios, commonly held beliefs, hypotheses, definitions).
 10WS1.5 Synthesize information from multiple sources and identify complexities and discrepancies in the information and the different perspectives found in each medium (e.g., almanacs, microfiche, news sources, in-depth field studies, speeches, journals, technical documents).
 10WS1.9 Revise writing to improve the logic and coherence of the organization and controlling perspective, the precision of word choice, and the tone by taking into consideration the audience, purpose, and formality of the context.